martinlindhe/eqbc-go/README.md

 ## Improvements vs. stock eqbcs2.exe (peq mq2 build)

-- No upper limit to connected clients (eqbcs2.exe has a limit of 55 clients)
+- No upper limit on connected clients (eqbcs2.exe has a limit of 55 clients)

-- --timestamp flag decorates log with timestamps
+- Log entries have timestamps

 - Colorized output